TIMEEVENT DESCRIPTIONLOCATION

 40,000,000,000 YAN

-4688) The Milky Way and Andromeda Globular Galaxies join.
+4688) The Milky Way and Andromeda globular galaxies join.

 "Universe, Life, Science, Future" is published under the GNU license, except where otherwise indicated or determined to be fair use, copyrighted, public domain, CC, GDFL or other license.